 Although zoology and animal physiology along with botany and plant systematics were part of the early curriculum in MSU's history, mainly agricultural practices were emphasized.
 Therefore, early collection development in these areas reflected the agricultural orientation of the institution at the time.
 The biological sciences eventually grew to be fields of study independent of the agricultural sciences.
 A tie still exists between the biological sciences and agriculture because of research interests that benefit agricultural practices.
 MSU is a land grant institution and is affiliated with the Agriculture Experiment Station and Cooperative Extension Service located on campus.
 This affiliation is reflected in the collecting practices of MSU Libraries.

-The collection emphasizes material that is applicable to research in the ecology, plants, and animals, and agriculture of Michigan, the Great Lakes area of the United States and Canada, and the Midwest states.
-It also emphasizes areas of current biological research focus on campus, including genetics and evolution, entomology, and aquatic ecology and toxicology.
-There is a strong collection of materials regarding Darwin.
+The collection contains material that is applicable to research in the ecology, plants, and animals, and agriculture of Michigan, the Great Lakes area of the United States and Canada, and the Midwest states.
+It also includes materials that supports global research, including Central and South American and African continents.
+It also emphasizes areas of current biological research focus on campus, including genetics and evolution, entomology, and aquatic ecology, fisheries and toxicology.